pfillima/fa18-516-06/paper/paper.md

 ![ModernDataWarehouseusingHDInsight[@fa18-516-06-AzureSQLDataWarehouse4]](images/Azure_HDInsightDW.png){#fig:ModernDataWarehouseusingHDInsight}

-The next figure shows Azure HDInsight in an Internet of Things scenario.
++@fig:HDInsightinanIoTscenario shows Azure HDInsight in an Internet of Things scenario.
 Various IoT streams can be fed into IoT hubs then read into HDInsight using the Storm, Kafka, or Spark services, then real-time visualizations or applications can be fed data from HDInsight.

 ![HDInsightinanIoTscenario[@fa18-516-06-HDI1]](images/Azure_HDInsightIoT.png){#fig:HDInsightinanIoTscenario}